Flower remedies – How to the Bach Remedies Work

 - Rock Water for being harsh on oneself

 However, there’s a word of caution.
 It is important that these remedies are not used as a substitute for medical treatment.
-Should the symptoms persists, one is advised to consult a medical practitioner.
+Should the symptoms persist, one is advised to consult a medical practitioner.